aorthey/hpp-motion-prior/README.md

 ## Irreducible Motion Planning from Data Points (quick-and-dirty)

-Please see the script in scripts/irreducible-sublink-projector.py
+Given a set of data points [X_1,...,X_M] for the root link L_0, the maximum curvature kappa, and the radius of L_0, delta_0, we can compute the maximum number N of sublinks, and its configuration for each discrete root link position (by spline interpolating the shape of the underlying function, so make sure that the points are dense).
+This has been implemented in the following script: scripts/irreducible-sublink-projector.py

-You can provide a txt file (see example in data-traj/spheretraj.txt), and obtain the sublink configurations for each discrete data point
+You can provide a txt file (see example in data-traj/spheretraj.txt), and obtain the sublink configurations for each discrete data point in another txt file.
+From there, you can plot the sublinks, or use them inside of a controller.